Note

 The functionality described in the following sections can also be accessed via Backup center.
 Backup center is a single unified management experience in Azure.
 It enables enterprises to govern, monitor, operate, and analyze backups at scale.
 With this solution, you can perform most of the key backup management operations without being limited to the scope of an individual vault.

-In the Azure portal, you can see a field added in the VM Backup Policy pane under the Instant Restore section.
-You can change the snapshot retention duration from the VM Backup Policy pane for all the VMs associated with the specific backup policy.
+In the Azure portal, in the Instant Restore section, you can see a field that was added on the VM Backup Policy pane.
+You can change the snapshot retention duration on the VM Backup Policy pane for all the VMs that are associated with the specific backup policy.

-From Az PowerShell version 1.6.0 onwards, you can update the instant restore snapshot retention period in policy using PowerShell
+From the Az PowerShell version 1.6.0 and later, you can use PowerShell to update the instant restore snapshot retention period in the policy.

 $bkpPol = Get-AzRecoveryServicesBackupProtectionPolicy -WorkloadType "AzureVM"